just3ws/just3ws.github.io/_drafts/2015-02-25-using-postgres-regex-expressions-to-find-very-specific-matches.md

 (awesome_print) statements are just there to help me as I watch the process run.

-While the query could have further been simplified via `ilike` wildcard statements the Postgres Regex expressions are very useful for matching data inside a Postgres instance and let you have extremely fine grained control over the your results without having to pull more than you absolutely must from the database.
+While the query could have further been simplified via `ilike` wildcard statements the Postgres RegEx expressions are very useful for matching data inside a Postgres instance and let you have extremely fine grained control over the your results without having to pull more than you absolutely must from the database.
 They come at a cost of being rather non-index friendly but they are a